thomonarch/bootloader-resurrection-toolkit/toolkit/checklist.md

 # Bootloader Recovery Checklist

-A quick checklist for diagnosing and fixing Windows bootloader issues.
-# Bootloader Recovery Checklist

 A quick, practical checklist for diagnosing and fixing Windows bootloader issues after removing Linux, modifying partitions, or encountering EFI/BCD corruption.
 This assumes a UEFI + GPT Windows 10/11 system.

 ---